Judgment No. 2996

 Jugement(s) TAOIT: 179, 2671

-advisory body; exception; organisation's duties; no provision; medical board; medical opinion; bias; purpose; request by a party; safeguard; same; official; composition of the internal appeals body
+advisory body; exception; organisation's duties; no provision; medical board; medical opinion; bias; purpose; request by a party; safeguard; official; composition of the internal appeals body